Platform

 Who is eligible for the First Nations Land Management program?

-To be eligible for the First Nations Land Management program, you must: Only First Nations with reserve lands under section 91(24) of the Constitution Act, 1867, or with lands set aside in Yukon, are eligible.
+To be eligible for the First Nations Land Management program, you must: First Nation with reserve lands or Yukon lands.
+Band Council Resolution required.

 What expenses are eligible under First Nations Land Management?